element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `session_lifetime`

-*(string)* Time that a user’s session remains valid for, after they log in.
+*(string)* Time that a user's session remains valid for, after they log in.

 Note that this is not currently compatible with guest logins.